ToussaintJ/teklid-github-pages/_posts/2022-09-01-algorithms.md

 Enter the realm of dynamic programming, where algorithms weave a tapestry of optimal solutions.
 It's like crafting a mosaic from puzzle pieces, where each tile fits harmoniously into the larger design.

 ![Dynamic Programming](/assets/images/dynamic_programming.png)
-Generate the image of algorithms creating a dynamic programming tapestry of optimal solutions.

 ## The Algorithm Symphony: Logic's Dance